yuvalweber/WinrmTool/README.md

 2) Powershell-command.
 3) Powershell-script.
 4) Powershell-Shell.

-you can see all the options and running example in the help menu when running:
+**This tool also support special shell commands for uploading and downloading file from and to the destination computer, see in the example section of the help menu** you can see all the options and running example in the help menu when running:
 ```bash
   python WinRMTool.py --help